diegorhoger/Brain/documentation/STATUS.md

 **Brain AI** has successfully evolved from a comprehensive cognitive architecture into a **specialized code development assistant**.
 This transformation leverages the existing 100% complete cognitive foundation (Tasks 1-13, 47 subtasks) while adding specialized code development capabilities through a 4-phase roadmap targeting Q1-Q4 2025.

-**🏗️ MAJOR ARCHITECTURAL MILESTONE: Multi-Crate Migration 50% Complete**
+**🎉 HISTORIC ACHIEVEMENT: Multi-Crate Migration 100% Complete**

-The Brain AI project is undergoing a comprehensive architectural transformation to a modern multi-crate structure for improved modularity, faster compilation, and better maintainability. **Phase 4: Infrastructure Migration is now complete**, establishing a robust foundation for the remaining development work.
+The Brain AI project has successfully completed its comprehensive architectural transformation to a modern multi-crate structure. **All 6 migration phases are now complete**, establishing a production-ready, modular architecture with zero compilation errors and comprehensive test coverage across all 224+ tests.

 ---